-Dr Sara Read is a lecturer in English at Loughborough University.
+Dr Sara Read is a Senior Lecturer in English at Loughborough University.
 Her research is in the cultural representations of women, bodies and health in the early modern era.

 She has published widely in this area with her first book Menstruation and the Female Body in Early Modern England being published by Palgrave Macmillan in 2013.